 As a PM, what are some important metrics to measure for your product?
-In each post of this series we'll be covering a different metric, why this particular metric is important, and how it's measured.
+In each post of this series, we'll be covering a different metric, why this particular metric is important, and how it's measured.

 Why is conversion rate such an important metric, not just for PMs but for the company as a whole?
 A solid conversion rate is indicative of a good user experience and means that the company is efficiently capturing sales.
-It's the barometer of all the efforts spent to optimize the user experience through user research, A/B testing, interviews, etc. In other words, the conversion rate quantifies and validates whether the team's efforts to improve that page or product has been successful.
+It's the barometer of all the efforts spent to optimize the user experience through user research, A/B testing, interviews, etc. In other words, the conversion rate quantifies and validates whether the team's efforts to improve that page or product have been successful.
 A higher conversion rate after a page redesign, all else equal, typically means that the redesign had a direct role in having more customers purchase the product.

 Here's a simple example to illustrate the conversion rate: in the month of May an e-commerce site is visited by 1 million people.
-Out of all visitors 30,000 people purchased something from the site.
+Out of all visitors, 30,000 people purchased something from the site.
 30,000/1,000,000 = .03 or 3%.

 The conversion rate measures the conversion event, which in the above example was sales.
 But it doesn't necessarily measure sales only.
 There may be other key performance indicators (KPIs) that are important for your business.

 Check out some of the examples of conversion events from the experts in the PMHQ community.

 Examples of Conversion Events:

 - Downloading a whitepaper, software, or ebook

 - Filling out a more information form

 - Using an app after downloading it